 When I started making them for my kids, I initially used this NYTimes Food recipe.
 It’s awesome, don’t get me wrong, but I thought it had a bit too much butter and I wanted to add a little more flavor.
 The great thing about Dutch babies is they are versatile like that.
 Feel free to play around with it yourself.
 They’re pretty forgiving.

 Here is my version of the amazing, the beautiful…Dutch Baby.
 Make it for breakfast, brunch, lunch or dinner.
 Heck, make it as a snack.
 These babies don’t discriminate.

 Adapted from: NYTimes Food

 ½ cup all-purpose flour

 1 teaspoon vanilla extract

 2 cups fresh mixed berries (or any other fresh fruit)

 Powdered sugar, for serving

 In a large bowl, whisk eggs until light and starting to foam.
 Add flour, milk, sugar, cinnamon, salt and vanilla.
 Whisk until just combined.

-Place butter in a medium oven-proof skillet or metal pie dish.
-Place in oven and allow butter to melt (keep your eye on it to make sure it doesn’t burn).
+Place butter in a 10-inch oven-proof skillet or metal pie dish*.
+Place in oven and allow butter to melt, 1-2 minutes (keep your eye on it to make sure it doesn’t burn).
 Pour batter into skillet/dish, return to oven and allow to bake for 18-20 minutes, or until set and browned on top.